 Comparing clicks with visits

 For example when you look in the Google Search Console, or in Bing Webmaster Tools, or in Baidu Webmaster Tools, or in Yandex Webmaster Tools, it will list “Clicks” and “Impressions”.
-But in Matomo Acquisition reports (such as “Overview” and “All channels” reports), it will “Visits”.
+But in Matomo Acquisition reports (such as “Overview” and “All channels” reports), it will show “Visits”.
 One particular “Visit” by a visitor may have clicked several times on search results and the search engines count each of these individual “Clicks” whereas Matomo would count only one “Visit” (assuming they searched within the 30 minutes visit duration).
 Similarly ad network reporting (Google Ads, Bing Ads, Facebook Ads, Twitter Ads, Instagram Ads, LinkedIn Ads, Youtube Ads, AdRoll) will typically provide impressions and clicks.

 Matomo may exclude users who asked not to be tracked (DoNotTrack)